-The Investigating Officer will contact any law enforcement agency that is conducting its own investigation to inform that agency that a University investigation is also in progress; to ascertain the status of the criminal investigation; and to determine the extent to which any evidence collected by law enforcement may be available to the University in its investigation.
-At the request of law enforcement, the Investigating Officer may delay the University investigation temporarily while an external law enforcement agency is gathering evidence.
-The Investigating Officer will promptly resume the University investigation when notified that law enforcement has completed the evidencegathering stage of its criminal investigation.
-In the event that the evidence-gathering stage of a criminal investigation becomes unreasonably long, the University may decide to move forward to facilitate a prompt campus resolution.
+The Investigating Officer will contact any law enforcement agency that is conducting its own investigation to inform that agency that an FDU-V investigation is also in progress; to ascertain the status of the criminal investigation; and to determine the extent to which any evidence collected by law enforcement may be available to FDU-V in its investigation.
+At the request of law enforcement, the Investigating Officer may delay the FDU-V investigation temporarily while an external law enforcement agency is gathering evidence.
+The Investigating Officer will promptly resume the FDU-V investigation when notified that law enforcement has completed the evidencegathering stage of its criminal investigation.
+In the event that the evidence-gathering stage of a criminal investigation becomes unreasonably long, FDU-V may decide to move forward to facilitate a prompt campus resolution.